|

 potatoes (fourno pahtahtes) and chicken (kotopoulo).

-They have bottled wine and cold beer and ouzo and
+They have house and bottled wine and cold beer and ouzo and

 mezedes.
 The menu is in several languages including